gjd6640/sonar-text-plugin/README.md

 * Create Sonar issues that flag library dependencies that have a known deficiency, mustn't be used outside of 'test' scope, or mustn't be used at all due to an organizational policy or licensing concern.
  * Build tools such as Maven typically have commands available to generate a list of direct and indirect dependencies.
 You could run that command prior to the Sonarqube scan, pipe the output to a text file, and maintain a set of rules that apply to that file.
  * This approach wouldn't "fingerprint" Jar libraries or use a public list of issues like OWasp's Dependency-Check does BUT it would give you an easy way to flag versions of libraries from your own portfolio that teams should not be using any more.
+ * Potential future direction: Maybe create a sonar-dependencies-plugin that understands library dependency reports such as the Maven dependency plugin generates (teach it to understand dependency reports from several popular build tools).
+That plugin would have a rule template to flag problematic dependencies.
+It might also expose a custom API that other Sonar plugins can reference when running their rules; for example, the Java plugin might let you apply both a PMD XPath expression and a library version check and only raise an issue when both 'match' (use of a known buggy method / maybe multithreaded use of a call known to be non-threadsafe / enabling a feature via a property that doesn't work properly if a certain library version is being used).

 * If your projects contain a shell script that sets environment variables or that does some other work you could use this plugin to run a regular expression search of those files to detect occurrences of some known problematic practice.
 This might get you by until a shell scripting language plugin is available (I don't think one is at this time).